What is an industrial water chiller?

 The process goes as follows:

-3. Now turned into high-pressure liquid refrigerant, it flows through the expansion valve in order to reduce its pressure and temperature.
+3. Expansion valve: Now turned into high-pressure liquid refrigerant, it flows through the expansion valve in order to reduce its pressure and temperature.

-Today, industrial cooling applications face the choice of picking an industrial water chiller vs- air-cooled water chillers.
+Today, industrial refrigeration applications are faced with the dilemma of choosing an industrial water chiller vs- air-cooled water chillers.

 Get in touch with our team to learn more about industrial water chiller systems and how to pick the right solution for your project.